User manual for XML Assistant v1.1

 Preparation of the example

-First we open the needed tabs, to do this, choose Help>Example "Internet pages" from the main menu.
+First we open the needed tabs, to do this, choose Help>Example "Web Pages" from the main menu.

 The tab for editing the rule sets is opened.
 As shown below it is more comfortable to move the tab for editing rules to the bottom of the window.
 For this, drag the tab title with left mouse button hold down to the bottom of the main window.